Leon Theremin: Under Ioffe

 The day after Ioffe's invitation, Theremin started at the institute.
-He worked in diverse fields: applying the Laue effect to the new field of X-ray analysis of crystals; using hypnosis to improve measurement-reading accuracy; working with Ivan Pavlov's laboratory; and using gas-filled lamps as measuring devices.
+He worked in diverse fields: applying the Laue effect to the new field of X-ray analysis of crystals, using hypnosis to improve measurement-reading accuracy, working with Ivan Pavlov's laboratory, and using gas-filled lamps as measuring devices.
 He built a high-frequency oscillator to measure the dielectric constant of gases with high precision; Ioffe then urged him to look for other applications using this method, and shortly made the first motion detector for use as a "radio watchman".

 While adapting the dielectric device by adding circuitry to generate an audio tone, Theremin noticed that the pitch changed when his hand moved around.
 In October 1920 he first demonstrated this to Ioffe who called in other professors and students to hear.
 Theremin recalled trying to find the notes for tunes he remembered from when he played the cello, such as The Swan, by Saint-Saëns.
 By November 1920, Theremin had given his first public concert with the instrument, now modified with a horizontal volume antenna replacing the earlier foot-operated volume control.
 He named it the etherphone, but it was known in the Soviet Union as the Терменвокс or Termenvoks, in Germany as the Thereminvox and later, in the USA, as the theremin.

 On 24 May 1924 Theremin married 20-year-old Katia (Yekaterina Pavlovna) Konstantinova, and they lived together in his parents' apartment on Marat street.
 In 1925 Theremin went to Germany to sell both the radio watchman and Termenvox patents to the German firm Goldberg and Sons.
 According to Glinsky, this was the Soviet's "decoy for capitalists" to obtain both Western profits from sales and technical knowledge.

-During this time Theremin was also working on a wireless television with 16 scan lines in 1925, improving to 32 scan lines and then 64 using interlacing in 1926, and he demonstrated moving, if blurry, images on 7 June 1927.
+During that time Theremin was also working on a wireless television with 16 scan lines in 1925, improving to 32 scan lines and then 64 using interlacing in 1926, and he demonstrated moving, if blurry, images on 7 June 1927.
 His device was the first functioning television apparatus in Russia.